kmbulebu/rpi-firewall/README.md

 #### Wireguard Listen Port

 Set to the Wireguard listening port.
-In a Wireguard configuration file, this found under the `[Interface]` seciton, named `ListenPort`.
+In a Wireguard configuration file, this is found under the `[Interface]` section, named `ListenPort`.

 ```
 lan_vpn_wg_listen_port: 51820